 - A. The Engineer may collect samples of the excavation sidewalls (to the extent possible) and bottom for documentation purposes.
-The Contractor shall support the Engineer for these sampling events at no additional charge. - The Engineer will perform air monitoring in accordance with the CAMP.
-The Engineer will acquire and operate CAMP monitoring equipment.

-The Engineer will test the operation of the installed in-situ biosparging equipment prior to accepting installation as complete.
+The Contractor shall support the Engineer for these sampling events at no additional charge. - B. The Engineer will perform air monitoring in accordance with the CAMP.
+The Engineer will acquire and operate CAMP monitoring equipment. - C. The Engineer will supervise well construction and log details of the procedure. - D. The Engineer will test the operation of the installed in-situ biosparging equipment prior to accepting installation as complete.